How to Configure Your ACC Application with akinon.json and Procfile?

 We'll explore other fields and their uses in the following sections.

-Converting a Dockerfile into a build script
+#### Converting a Dockerfile into a build script <a href="#converting-a-dockerfile-into-a-build-script" id="converting-a-dockerfile-into-a-build-script"></a>

-ACC abstracts Dockerfile into a script that is run while building the Docker container.
-It effectively combines all RUN statements into one.
+ACC abstracts `Dockerfile` into a script that is run while building the Docker container.
+It effectively combines all `RUN` statements into one.
 This is to prevent users from generating a massive Docker container, often due to creating too many layers by mistake.

 It's best to start from a Dockerfile and later convert it to an app manifest that ACC can understand.